andrewacashner/hearingfaithms/chapters/chapter-2.md

 The teacher's task, then, is not only to make the faith heard, but to make it "appeal to the ear," just as Azevedo says music does.
-This task depended on both the teacher and the hearer, since as Azevedo says, there was a right way to listen.
+(The Spanish word *oído* could mean both "hearing" and "ear," much like the Greek word *akoē* translated as "hearing" in Romans 10:17.)
+For Azevedo, proper teaching required a certain discipline from both the speaker and the hearer.
-Simply accommodating the ear was not enough, then; the Roman Catechism speaks of the need to train the senses as well.
+Simply accommodating the ear was not enough, since the Roman Catechism speaks of the need to train the senses as well.
 With the threat of heresy all around, Catholic teachers did not want parishioners believing everything they heard.